-- 2.1 Walsall College recognises that public authorities and those organisations carrying out the functions of a public service nature are required to observe the obligations imposed by the Human Rights Act 1998, and consider that the use of CCTV in Walsall College is a necessary, proportionate and suitable tool to help reduce crime, reduce the fear of crime and improve public safety. - 2.2 It is recognised that operation of the Walsall College CCTV System may be considered to infringe on the privacy of individuals.
+- 2.3 It is recognised that operation of the Walsall College CCTV System may be considered to infringe on the privacy of individuals.
 The College recognise that it is their responsibility to ensure that the scheme should always comply with all relevant legislation, to ensure its legality and legitimacy.
-The scheme will only be used as a proportional response to identified problems and be used only in so far as it is necessary in a democratic society, in the interests of national security, public safety, the economic wellbeing of the area, for the prevention and detection of crime or disorder, for the protection of health and morals, or for the protection of the rights and freedoms of others. - 2.3 The Codes of Practice and observance of the Operational Procedures contained in the manual shall ensure that evidence is secured, retained and made available as required to ensure there is absolute respect for everyone's right to a free trial. - 2.4 The Walsall College CCTV System shall be operated with respect for all individuals, recognising the right to be free from inhuman or degrading treatment and avoiding discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.
+The scheme will only be used as a proportional response to identified problems and be used only in so far as it is necessary in a democratic society, in the interests of national security, public safety, the economic wellbeing of the area, for the prevention and detection of crime or disorder, for the protection of health and morals, or for the protection of the rights and freedoms of others. - 2.4 The Codes of Practice and observance of the Operational Procedures contained in the manual shall ensure that evidence is secured, retained and made available as required to ensure there is absolute respect for everyone's right to a free trial. - 2.5 The Walsall College CCTV System shall be operated with respect for all individuals, recognising the right to be free from inhuman or degrading treatment and avoiding discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.